Welcome

-Port mapping allows you to redirect any user requests sent to specific remote ports to local ports instead.
-Choose Tools - Port mapping from the main menu to access this feature.
-Port mapping can be used for transparent proxying, access control, etc. This feature can also redirect new network users, who are not currently configured in the bandwidth manager, to a "Welcome" web-page with your own content.
-This should be particularly useful for wireless ISPs (WISP).
+This is an advanced topic.
+Port mapping allows any user requests sent to specific remote ports to be redirected to local ports instead.
+Choose Tools - Mappings from the main menu to access this feature.
+Port mapping can be used for transparent proxying, access control, etc. This feature can also redirect new network users, who are not currently configured in the bandwidth manager, to a “Welcome” web-page with your own content.
+This should be particularly useful for wireless ISPs.

 While the port mapping feature has many useful applications, the current implementation has a limitation: it does not process outgoing traffic.

-Here are further details of how transparent proxying and unknown user redirect are implemented using port mapping:
+Here are further details on how transparent proxying and unknown user redirect are implemented using port mapping:

 Transparent proxying is a complex technical task.
-You will need to have a thorough understanding of what you are doing as well as a good understanding of the TCP layer, the HTTP protocol and what is happening in the connection.
-Basically, you will need a Windows based computer to act as a gateway.
-Bandwidth Manager and a proxy server should be installed on this computer as shown in the example below.
+You will need to have a thorough understanding of what you are doing, as well as a good understanding of the TCP layer, the HTTP protocol and what is happening in the connection.
+Basically, you will need a Windows-based computer to act as a gateway.
+The Bandwidth Manager and a proxy server should be installed on this computer as shown in the example below:

-Here is a brief explanation using this example: You want the users having network addresses 192.168.0.2 and 192.168.0.3 to access the WWW through the proxy server.
+Here is a brief explanation for this example: You want the users with network addresses 192.168.0.2 and 192.168.0.3 to access the WWW through the proxy server.
 Currently, the users are able to access the WWW directly through the gateway.
 The proxy server runs on port 3128.
-First define a mapping which redirects data packets to local port 3128.
-Then define a rule for 192.168.0.2. and associate it with the mapping that was just defined.
-It looks like this
+First, you need to define a mapping which redirects data packets to local port 3128.
+Then set a rule for 192.168.0.2 and associate it with the mapping that was just defined.
+It looks like this:

 • Source: 192.168.0.2